 By default, the message number assignation for each priority is 4/3/2/1 (4 messages for Critical priority for each one of Low priority).
-The number of messages assigned to the Critical, High, Medium and Low (values from 1 to 9), must be configured in descending order: the higher the priority, the higher the number of messages processed.
+The number of messages assigned to the Critical, High, Medium and Low priorities (values from 1 to 9), must be configured in descending order: the higher the priority, the higher the number of messages processed.

-12.2.5 Setting the Maximum NetBIOS Frame Size
+12.2.5 Setting the maximum NetBIOS frame size

-To change the maximum NetBIOS frame size, enter the NBS-MTU-UI-FRAMES command in the DLSw configuration menu.
+To change the maximum NetBIOS frame size, run nbs-mtu-ui-frames from the DLSw configuration menu.
 Default is 2052.
 Set this parameter to the largest frame size you expect to need and no larger.
-Setting the frame size larger than needed reduces the number of available buffers.
+Setting the frame size larger than required, reduces the number of available buffers.

 '''

 DLSw config>nbs-mtu-ui-frames ?

 516

 1470

 2052

+4399

 '''

-12.2.6 Setting the Memory Allocation for NetBIOS UI Frames
+12.2.6 Setting the memory allocation for NetBIOS UI frames

-Enter the NBS-GLOBAL-MEMORY command in the DLSw configuration menu prompt to set the number of bytes the router allocates as a buffer for NetBIOS UI frames.
-If the TCP transmit buffer becomes full, the router uses this buffer to collect NetBIOS UI frames.
+Enter nbs-global-memory in the DLSw configuration menu prompt to set the number of bytes the router allocates as a buffer for NetBIOS UI frames.
+If the TCP transmit buffer is full, the router uses the former buffer to collect NetBIOS UI frames.

-Note that the number of bytes allocated for NetBIOS is global, not per session.
+Note: the number of bytes allocated for NetBIOS is global, not per session.